 Music Under Wings includes support for Face the Music, Victoria’s annual contemporary music conference, and Live Music Professionals, a program that supports small music venues and independent promoters, especially those in regional Victoria, to build sustainable businesses.
 It also includes support for The Melbourne Sessions (coming in 2018) and Song Hubs, two APRA AMCOS initiatives designed to support songwriters and music creation.

 Australian Music Vault

 A major Music Works initiative, the Australian Music Vault is a dynamic new space at Arts Centre Melbourne charting the story of Australian music.
-Drawing on the rich pool of stories and items from leading Australian performers and music identities, and Arts Centre Melbourne’s extensive national performing arts collection, the Australian Music Vault will celebrate the people and events that have shaped – and continue to shape – contemporary Australian music.
-It will also house the Australian Recording Industry Association (ARIA) Hall of Fame.
+Drawing on the rich pool of stories and items from leading Australian performers and music identities, and Arts Centre Melbourne’s extensive national performing arts collection, the Australian Music Vault celebrates the people and events that have shaped – and continue to shape – contemporary Australian music.
+It also houses the Australian Recording Industry Association (ARIA) Hall of Fame.

 With inaugural patrons including Kylie Minogue, Ian “Molly” Meldrum, Archie Roach and Michael Gudinski, the Australian Music Vault, open in December 2017 and drew more than 200,000 visitors within three months of opening.